-This note may include an exemption for the validation letter for projects located in Zone D (undefined) if the applicant provides evidence from the local jurisdiction or a qualified design professional confirming the site is not in a flood hazard zone.
-Refer to Appendix A for additional information.
+This note may include an exemption for the validation letter for projects located in Zone D (undefined) if a geotechnical report written for improvements on the same campus and in accordance with the current CBC is provided that either (1) confirms the site is not in a flood hazard zone or (2) acknowledges the flood hazard but confirms it does not result in a reduction of soil capacity values.

-1.7.3 Location of electrical elements shall conform to the American Society of Civil Engineers (ASCE) 24, Section 7.2 as required per PR 14-01: Flood Design and Project Submittal Requirements, Section 1.2.1.
+1.9.3 The location of electrical elements shall conform to American Society of Civil Engineers Standard 24: Flood Resistant Design and Construction (ASCE 24) Section 7.2.

-1.8 Geohazard Reports
+1.10 Geohazard Reports